 - Slide the included AP Racing brake pads into the calipers.
 They should fit snugly, but you should not have to hammer them in.
-Make sure the pads sit flush with the top edge of the disc and do not over hang or sit low on the face.
 If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 6mm hex wrench, reinstall the pad retention bolt removed in Step 7 above.

-Step 11 - Repeat steps 3 thru 10 on the other side of the vehicle

-Step 12 - Bleed the brake system
+Step 11 - Repeat steps 3 thru 10 on the other side of the vehicle Step 12 - Bleed the brake system

-For use with our system, Essex recommends AP Racing R3 brake fluid or AP Racing R4 brake fluid.
+For use with our system, Essex recommends AP Racing Super 600 brake fluid or AP Racing PRF brake fluid.
 Both are always in stock and available through Essex and our distributors.
 We recommend purchasing three bottles (standard 500ml size) of your preferred fluid to complete the installation.

 The goal of bleeding the brakes is to remove all of the old fluid from the system, replacing it with your new fluid.
 With a single brake fluid reservoir (which your car has), fluid in the front and the rear of the car will mix.
 You therefore need to bleed all four corners of the car.
 The caliper bleeding sequence is to start with the corner of the car furthest from the master cylinder (mc), and work your way closer to the mc: Passenger rear, driver rear, passenger front, driver front.
-The proper bleeding sequence is the lower bleed screw, followed by the upper bleed screw.
-Use a 7/16"/11mm box end wrench on the caliper bleed screws, and an appropriate bleeder bottle (available through Essex).
+For fixed calipers with two bleed screws, the proper bleeding sequence is the inboard bleed screw (closest to the engine), followed by the outboard bleed screw (closest to the wheel face).
+Use a 7/16" box end wrench on the caliper bleed screws, and an appropriate bleeder bottle (available through Essex).

 When loosening and tightening the bleed screws during this process, just snug them and do not over-tighten.
 The final torque value on your last tightening of the bleed screw should be 150 lb-in.
+An easy rule of thumb to remember when tightening bleed screws is that you should never apply more pressure than you could exert with one finger.